paulbutcher/ScalaMock/quick_start.md

 As mentioned before, the `MatchResultObserver` is the class we are going to test.
 We assume that all classes that implement `PlayerDatabase` and `CountryLeaderboard` traits are tested in different test suites.

-### Objects interacting with tested class
+### Objects interacting with a tested class

 `MatchResultObserver` is a very simple class and it should be easy to test it.
-Unfortunately the only available implementation of `PlayerDatabase` is one that uses some relational database to store and retrieve players:
+Unfortunately, the only available implementation of `PlayerDatabase` is one that uses a relational database to store and retrieve players:

 ```scala
 class RealPlayerDatabase(